espocrm/documentation/docs/administration/bpm-events.md

 !!! note

-    When an error event sub-process is defined inside a regular sub-process, it's important to re-throw the error in the end of the event sub-process with the Error End Event.
-Otherwise, the sub-process will be hanging on unfinished.
+    When an error event sub-process is defined inside a regular sub-process, it may be reasonable to re-throw the error in the end of the event sub-process with the Error End Event.
+It will propagate the error to the top level.

 ### Escalation Start Event